-- Organize Florida Keys fishermen into an effective lobby to protect and promote the fishing industry.
+- Organize Florida Keys fishermen into an effective body to protect and promote the fishing industry.

 - Encourage laws that protect the fishing industry of South Florida while maintaining and improving resource sustainability of the species we harvest.